ssk-d/fireflutter/README.md

 - Open `Cloud Firestore`
 - Create the `categories` collection if it is not present( by clicking `+ Start collection`)
 - Then click `add a document`.
-  - Put category id in `Document ID` and this should not be changed after.
+  - Put category(for instance, qna) id in `Document ID` and this should not be changed after.
-  - And put `id` in Field column and the same category id in Value column.
+  - And put `id` in Field column and the same category(for instance, qna) id in Value column.
   - You may optionally add more Field with `title` and `description`.

 # Developer Coding Guidelines